Augmented reality kits help empower your iOS/Android app with an immersive AR experience.

 - Ready features.
 An AR kit provides ready-coded functionality, so you don't need to reinvent the wheel.

 - Scalability.
-If you want to add more features in the future, you can easily do so while staying within one platform and keeping your code clean.
+If you want to add more functions in the future, e.g. video editing features, you can easily do so while staying within one platform and keeping your code clean.

 - Faster time to market.
 Instead of spending months developing a feature, you can integrate it ready-made and launch your app way more quickly.